 — The Nolan Show, BBC (@BBCNolan) June 6, 2018

-Another DUP MP, Ian Paisley, added that terminations were being used as ‘contraception’ in the rest of the UK, and that MPs were acting in haste by trying to do repeal with the Victorian-era laws that still apply in Northern Ireland.
+Another DUP MP, Ian Paisley, added that terminations were being used as ‘contraception’ in the rest of the UK, and that MPs were acting in haste by trying to repeal the Victorian-era laws that still apply in Northern Ireland.

-Several of the DUP’s statements seemed to have been lifted directly from leaflets and posters by the anti-choice campaigns including Both Lives Matter.
+Several of the DUP’s statements seemed to have been lifted directly from leaflets and posters by the anti-choice campaigns, including Both Lives Matter.

-After the debate, for example, the DUP’s Jim Wells, a former Health Minister in Northern Ireland’s devolved assembly, compared abortion to the Holocaust.
+After the debate, for example, the DUP’s Jim Wells, a former health minister in Northern Ireland’s devolved assembly, compared abortion to the Holocaust.

-This comparison has also been made by US anti-abortion campaigners, including The Radiance Foundation – among the many foreign advertisers who targeted Irish voters on Facebook in the run up to the referendum.
+This comparison has also been made by US anti-abortion campaigners, including The Radiance Foundation – among the many foreign advertisers who targeted Irish voters on Facebook in the run-up to the referendum.